Give the tech they want most, for less.

 What is an air purifier and how do they work?

-The majority of air purifiers consist of a fan (or more than one) and filters (of which there are a few different types).
+The majority of air purifiers consist of a fan (or more than one) and air purifier filters (of which there are a few different types).
 Most pollutants in your home are suspended particulates (microscopic solid or liquid matter), so an air purifier works at mechanically separating the pollutants by forcing the room’s air through its filters.
 This is called a passive air purifier.
-There are also active purifiers, which use ionisation for cleaning the air.
+There are also active purifiers, which use ionization to clean the air.
 Passive air purifiers tend to be more effective, as they permanently remove particulates by trapping and collecting them in the filters (which will need regular cleaning to maintain peak efficiency).

 Benefits of using an Air Purifier